10 ways to a greener future

 Several cities across Sweden are rolling out emission-free electric buses.
 An electric bus is defined as a bus that runs solely on electricity and has a battery for energy storage.
 Using renewable electric power in public transport contributes to improved air quality, reduced noise for the city’s inhabitants and reduced negative environmental impact.

 Gothenburg was an early adopter, starting with an electrified bus route in 2015.
-In 2021, 145 new electric buses started rolling the streets of the city.
+In 2021, 145 new electric buses started rolling the streets of the city – with halved nitrogen dioxide emissions and a 10-per cent reduction of carbon dioxide emissions as a result.
 As part of the same initiative, ElectriCity, Gothenburg is also testing geofencing, a technology makes it possible to digitally regulate the speed, emissions and access of connected vehicles in special zones.

 2. One of the world’s tallest wooden buildings

-The northern city of Skellefteå has got an extraordinary new building, Sara Cultural Centre.
+An extraordinary new building dominates the skyline of the northern city of Skellefteå: Sara Cultural Centre.
 The building is entirely made of wood and close to 80 metres tall, making it one of the tallest timber buildings in the world.
 The name Sara is inspired by prominent Swedish writer Sara Lidman.

 Sweden is a true woodland.
 In fact, the country is about two-thirds forest, offering great possibilities to build in wood.
 It also makes perfect sense from a sustainability perspective, as timber is both a renewable and recyclable resource.
 As for the 20-storey Sara Cultural Centre, all the timber used has been locally sourced, which also means less need for transportation and a smaller carbon footprint.

-All around Sweden, more and more high-rises are now built in wood as part of the efforts to achieve carbon neutrality by 2045, Sweden’s overall climate goal.
+All around Sweden, more and more high-rises are now built in wood as part of the efforts to achieve carbon neutrality by 2045, Sweden’s overall climate goal for a greener future.

 3. Sustainability through urban farming